 What is the rub?
 There is a cost to borrow, which is the interest rate charged on the loan.
 Borrowing has a cost.
-And today, with interest rates elevated, the cost is very high.
+And today, with interest rates elevated, the cost is high (compared to recent history).

 What does this have to do with P/C insurance companies?